Our approach to sustainable products and services

-In Germany and several national companies, we offer various subsidized rates to enable customers on a low income and people living with a disability to make calls at reasonable prices.
+In Germany and at several national companies, we offer various subsidized rates to enable customers on low incomes and people with disabilities to make calls at reasonable prices.

 We measure our progress by means of various KPIs:

-- We use the Sustainable Revenue Share ESG KPI to determine the proportion of sales generated with products and services that are classified as more sustainable based on a risk-benefit analysis.
+- We use the ESG KPISustainable Revenue Share” determine the proportion of sales generated with products and services that are classified as more sustainable, based on a risk-benefit analysis. “

 Continued analysis of our products’ sustainability benefits KPI

-To date, there is no industry-wide established system that provides sustainability information about ICTproducts and services.
-For six years now, we have been using our own analysis method at Deutsche Telekom to assess the sustainability of our products.
-This includes, for example, examining the safety of the products, or how well they can be recycled.
+To date, there is no industry-wide established system that provides sustainability information about ICT2014 at Deutsche Telekom, we have been using an in-house analysis method to assess the sustainability of our products.
+This includes, for example, examining the safety of the products, or how well they can be recycled.products and services.
+Since

 We inform our customers about how our products are contributing to sustainability.
 The results of our analyses also allow us to position ourselves as a responsible company with respect to the competition.
-In the future, we also intend to review selected products according to the criteria of the EU Taxonomy Regulation, and analyze a possible harmonization of the two approaches.
+In the reporting year, we also included selected products in the analysis along the criteria of the EU taxonomy.

-In the reporting year we compared – with support from experts – the sustainability benefits of several of our products with the targets of the Sustainable Development Goals (SDGs).
-The degree of detail depended on the revenue generated with the product under review: If revenues were high, we considered the impact on all SDGs.
+In the year under review, we reviewed – with support from experts – the sustainability benefits of a number of our products in light of the targets of the Sustainable Development Goals (SDGs).
+The degree of detail depended on the revenue generated with the product under review.
+If revenues were high, we considered the impact on all SDGs.
 Where revenues were limited, we only took the impact on the most relevant SDG into account.

 Results of the analysis

-In total, we have looked in depth into 32 product groups since 2014, analyzing their contribution to sustainability and their business potential (as of the end of 2020).
+In 2021, we studied 33 product groups in detail, analyzing both their contribution to sustainability and their business potential (as of the end of 2021).